hq6/smux/README.md

 Consider smux if one of the following is true of your use case:

-1. You just have commands you want to execute in different tmux panes.
+1. You want to write commands exactly the same way you write a bash script.
+You just want your commands to execute in different tmux panes.
 You have neither time nor desire to learn a custom input format and understand a large number of options.
-You just want to write commands the same way you write a bash script.
-2. You also do not care about "managing" sessions, and just want to automate pane creation.
+2. You do not care about "managing" sessions, and just want to automate pane creation.
 3. You want scripts that you can directly copy-and-paste commands out of when you need to run commands manually.
+4. You want to leverage #smux directives for convenient access to tmux buffers and waiting for input.
-4. You want to embed a tmux launcher into another Python script that generate commands to run, without having to fit those other scripts into someone else's framework.
+5. You want to embed a tmux launcher into another Python script that generate commands to run, without having to fit those other scripts into someone else's framework.
 This can be done with a single call to `smux.create`.
-5. You want to leverage #smux directives for convenient access to tmux buffers and waiting for input.

 ## Demo (Click to View)
 Writing and running a simple smux script in under 60 seconds.